 8. Or Try Tea!

 Unsweetened green tea pairs really well with citrus in smoothies, add a natural antioxidant boost, and is a tasty alternative to liquids with higher sugar content.
 If you want the added benefit of antioxidants without actually brewing tea, a teaspoon of matcha will add a bit of caffeine as well as antioxidants, amino acids, and chlorophyll.

 When you’re making a smoothie, keep in mind to make around 50% of it veggies (i.e. kale, spinach, zucchini, etc.), then 20% healthy fat, 20% protein, and the rest carbohydrate (which may look like a fruit or another carbohydrate-rich whole food like sweet potatoes, maple syrup, dates, etc.).
 Fiber, healthy fats and protein are a great combo to keep you full, fueled, and feeling amazing throughout the morning.
 Keep reading for some examples of smoothie recipes with balanced ingredients!

 This won’t necessarily lower sugar content, but cinnamon is a natural blood sugar stabilizer and combines will with fruit sugars in smoothies.
 Cinnamon goes well with most smoothies, so I’ll always put in about 1/4 teaspoon ground cinnamon to all of my smoothies and throughout the day for a little Optimizer Option.

-I hope this guide helps you create the best smoothies every day!
 What are your favorite ways to make a smoothie delicious?
 Comment below, I always love reading and writing back to your feedback!